-1. The CAR shall ensure that the successful completion of a cleanup is properly documented.
-This must be done through a final report or letter from a qualified environmental professional, or other documentation provided by a State or Tribe that shows cleanup is complete.
-This documentation needs to be included as part of the administrative record.
+1. The CAR shall ensure that the successful completion of a cleanup is properly documented .
+This must be done through a final report or letter from a qualified environmental professional , or other documentation provided by a State or Tribe that shows cleanup is complete .
+This documentation needs to be included as part of the administrative record .

-V. OTHER CLEANUP GRANT REQUIREMENTS
+VI.
+OTHER REQUIREMENTS

-A. Inclusion of Special Terms and Conditions in Cleanup Documents
+A. Inclusion of Additional Terms and Conditions in Cleanup Documents

-1. The CAR shall meet the cleanup and other program requirements of the cleanup including: - a.
-In accordance with 2 CFR 1500.11, the CAR shall maintain records for a minimum of three years following completion of the cleanup financed all or in part with cleanup grant funds.
-Cooperative agreement recipients shall provide access to records relating to cleanups supported with cleanup grant funds to authorized representatives of the Federal government. - b.
+1. The CAR shall meet the cleanup and other program requirements of the cleanup cooperative agreement including: - a.
+In accordance with 2 CFR 1500.11, the CAR shall maintain records for a minimum of three years following completion of the cleanup financed all or in part with cleanup cooperative agreement funds.
+The CAR shall provide access to records relating to cleanups supported with cleanup cooperative agreement funds to authorized representatives of the Federal government. - b.
 The CAR has an ongoing obligation to advise EPA if they are assessed any penalties resulting from environmental non-compliance at the site subject to this agreement.